Patient Triage Dashboard

 Framing the problem

-With Patient Triage, accuRx has made it easy for patients to get in contact with their practice, but we have not fully delivered on making it easy for practices to action these requests.
-One reason this isn’t easy today is because we haven’t given practices the data they need to optimise their workflows around Patient Triage, and appropriately manage their staff to meet patient demand.
+AccuRx's Patient Triage has improved patient contact with practices, but have not fully delivered on making it easy for practices to action these requests.
+One reason this isn’t easy today is because Accurx hadn’t given practices the data they need to optimise their workflows around Patient Triage, and appropriately manage their staff to meet patient demand.

 The team